-This guide is for the use in dog BARF diets only.
-It is important to know that cat’s should not be fed plant matter in their diet.
+This guide is for canine BARF diets only.
+Cats should not be fed plant ingredients and should be fed a PMR style diet.

 Out of the 10% plant ingredients ratio in BARF, 6% should come from vegetables.
 Select vegetables high in nutrients and low in carbohydrates.
 Leafy greens are the recommended vegetables to add to a raw diet.

 Puree, ferment, steam, or boil vegetables for optimal digestion and nutrient absorption.
 Raw vegetables do not digest well and are passed as waste.

 Do not feed onions, leeks, chives, and green tomato plant.

 Out of the 10% plant ingredients ratio in BARF, it is recommended to feed 2% seeds and/or nuts.
 Select pet safe raw seeds and nuts for their fatty acid, vitamin, and mineral benefits.

 Raw seeds and nuts do not digest well.
 Soak raw seeds and nuts for 12-24 hours before grinding.
 Grind seeds in a food processor before feeding.
 Additionally, you can ferment seeds and nuts for probiotic benefit!

 Seeds & Nuts Recommendations:

 Do not feed tree nuts such as pecans, walnut varieties, and macadamia.

 Out of the 10% plant ingredients ratio in BARF, it is recommended to feed 2% fruit.
 It is important to choose fruit high in antioxidants without starches.
 Berries are recommended to add to a raw diet.